-- Ask when and how you will get the results of tests or procedures. - Don't assume the results are fine if you do not get them when expected, be it in person, by phone, or by mail. - Call your doctor and ask for your results. - Ask what the results mean for your care.
+- Ask when and how you will get the results of tests or procedures.
+Will it be in person, by phone, mail, through the Plan or Provider's portal? - Don't assume the results are fine if you do not get them when expected.
+Contact your healthcare providers and ask for your results. - Ask what the results mean for your care.

-4. Talk to your doctor about which hospital is best for your health needs.
+4. Talk to your doctor about which hospital or clinic is best for your health needs.

-- Ask your doctor about which hospital has the best care and results for your condition if you have more than one hospital to choose from to get the health care you need. - Be sure you understand the instructions you get about follow-up care when you leave the hospital.
+- Ask your doctor about which hospital or clinic has the best care and results for your condition if you have more than one hospital or clinic to choose from to get the health care you need. - Be sure you understand the instructions you get about follow-up care when you leave the hospital or clinic.